Ultimate Guide to Student Loan Repayment for Doctors

 Editorial Note: This content is based solely on the author's opinions and is not provided, approved, endorsed or reviewed by any financial institution or partner.

-This medical student loan refinancing guide will help doctors know how to refinance medical student loans and conquer student loan debt.
+This ultimate guide to student loan repayment for doctors will help physicians know how to refinance medical student loans and conquer student loan debt.

 Student loan debt for medical students is on the rise.
-According to the; Association of American Medical Colleges (AAMC), the average medical school debt is $189,000 for medical school graduates from the Class of 2017.
+According to the; Association of American Medical Colleges (AAMC), the average medical school debt is $200,000 for medical school graduates from the Class of 2021.
 When you combine that with undergraduate student loan debt, the numbers are even higher.
-According to Mentor Money, there are more than 44 million borrowers who collectively owe more than $1.5 trillion of student loan debt.

 Medical Student Loan Refinancing Guide: Introduction